Now and Next Family Conference 2019

 9:50am | KEYNOTE PANEL: Including the voice of your child: Building independence and flourishing

-In our family conferences in 2017 and 2018, our panel discussions have centred on parent-professional relationships and the ways in which parents can ‘lean into’ their relationships with professionals.
+In 2017 and 2018, our panel discussions centred on parent-professional relationships and how parents can ‘lean into’ their relationships with professionals.
 This year, we are shifting focus to how we can support out children to ‘lean in’ too.

-Our panel of experts will discuss the different ways that parents can encourage, incorporate, and include their child’s wishes and self-knowledge in decision-making and forward-planning.
-How can children be integral members of their own teams, even when they are very young?
-In what ways can children exercise autonomy and self-determination in therapy, home and community environments?
+Our panel of experts will discuss the ways that families can encourage, incorporate, and include their child in decision-making and planning through asking the questions: Why should we include children in the decisions that affect them?
+What is our role to promote this?
+How can children be integral members of their teams, even when they are very young?
+In what ways can children express their view in therapy, home and community environments?

-Join us, as we explore how our children can flourish and become independent CEOs of their own lives.
+Join us, as we explore how our children can flourish through developing independence in their own lives.

 Dr Melanie Heyworth, peer worker